-Dr. Anthony B. Mitchell, Sr. is an Associate Teaching Professor in the Department of African and African American Studies at Penn State Greater Allegheny.
+Dr. Anthony B. Mitchell, Sr., is an Associate Teaching Professor in African and African American Studies at Penn State Greater Allegheny.
 He is the co-founder of the Stewart and Jones Scholar-Leadership Program (SJSLP), a collegiate mentoring program for males of color at Penn State.
-Dr. Mitchell annually teaches courses in African history, African American history, and American history.
-His academic research includes parental involvement, educating and mentoring African American males, African American history, and evaluating Afrocentric rites-of-passage and African-centered educational programs.
+Dr. Mitchell teaches African history, African American history, and American history, and his academic research includes parental involvement, educating and mentoring African American males, African American history, and evaluating Afrocentric rites-of-passage and African-centered educational programs.
 In addition, Dr. Mitchells’ studies involve examining the Civil Rights Movement in Charlotte, North Carolina, Atlanta, Georgia, Birmingham, Montgomery, Selma, Alabama, Little Rock, Arkansas, and other battleground cities.

-African, African American, United States, and Black Diaspora histories.
+Teaching Interests:: African, African American, United States, and Diaspora Black histories.

 Mitchell, A. B. (2019).
 Anna Julia Cooper, Ida B. Wells-Barnett, and Mary Church Terrell: